LooksRare/looksrare-sdk/doc/types.md

 const makerOrder: MakerOrder = {
   // true --> ask / false --> bid
   isOrderAsk,
-  // signer address of the maker order signer,
+  // Signer address of the maker order signer,
-  // collection address
+  // Collection address
   collection,
   // Price in WEI
   price,
   // Token ID (0 for collection orders) tokenId,
-  // amount of tokens to sell/purchase (must be 1 for ERC721, 1+ for ERC1155)
+  // Amount of tokens to sell/purchase (must be 1 for ERC721, 1+ for ERC1155)
   amount,
-  // strategy for trade execution (e.g., DutchAuction, StandardSaleForFixedPrice), see addresses in the SDK strategy,
+  // Strategy for trade execution (e.g., DutchAuction, StandardSaleForFixedPrice), see addresses in the SDK strategy,
-  // currency address (WETH)
+  // Currency address (WETH)
   currency,
-  // order nonce (must be unique unless new maker order is meant to override existing one e.g., lower ask price) nonce,
+  // Order nonce (must be unique unless new maker order is meant to override existing one e.g., lower ask price) nonce,
   // Start time timestamp in seconds (when the order starts to be valid) startTime,